 Free online blackjack is one of the best ways to learn the game.
 At Bonus.com, we offer multiple blackjack variations for you to hone your strategy.
-Combined with a basic strategy card, anyone can become a blackjack expert when they want to play with real money at an in-person or online casino.
+Combined with a basic Blackjack Strategy Chart, anyone can become a blackjack expert when they want to play with real money at an in-person or online casino.
 Learn how to play blackjack online with our guide.

-Playing online blackjack for free is the same as playing with cash except that you’re betting with valueless credits.
-However, you can also play free blackjack online for cash prizes by joining a social casino if you’re in almost any US state.
+Playing online blackjack for free is the same as playing with cash, except that you’re betting with valueless credits.
+However, you can also play free blackjack online for cash prizes and gift cards by joining a social casino if you’re in almost any US state.
 Chumba Casino is one of our top picks for social casinos offering blackjack.

-You can also find a lot of free blackjack apps in the App Store (for iOS users) and in the Google Play Store (for Android users).
-An advantage to using a free app is tracking your gameplay, but it is possible to run out of credits on most of these platforms.
-You can either wait until the next day for more or purchase them, which is where some people end up paying to play free blackjack.
+You can also find a lot of free blackjack apps in the App Store (for iOS users) and the Google Play Store (for Android users).
+An advantage to using a free app is tracking your gameplay, but it is possible to run out of credits on most platforms.
+So you can either wait until the next day for more or purchase them, which is where some people end up paying to play free blackjack.

 Legal Online Casinos